xplosionmind/old.tommi.space/_notes/public/Server.md

 Useful server apps or services I haven’t installed yet, in order of urgency and importance.

+1. [RSS bridge](https://github.com/RSS-Bridge/rss-bridge "RSS Bridge on GitHub"), apparently, a more common, effective and popular alternative to PolitePol
 2. [MastodonToTwitter](https://github.com/AmauryCarrade/MastodonToTwitter), Twitter - Mastodon cross-posting
 3. [mastodon-bot](https://github.com/yogthos/mastodon-bot), to automatically post RSS feeds and tweets
 4. [Mailtrain](https://mailtrain.org) (very stable but old and not updated since 2 years ago) \|\| [listmonk](https://listmonk.app) (brand new and feature-packed, but in Alpha version), Newsletter managers